-A May meeting between the two teams in the London office of Microsoft’s law firm also flopped, and not just because Ballmer tripped over a glass coffee table and cut his forehead in the middle of it.
+The next month, a meeting between the two teams in the London office of Microsoft’s law firm also flopped, and not just because Ballmer tripped over a glass coffee table and cut his forehead in the middle of it.
 (The injury turned out to be minor.)
-A follow-up meeting at a Nokia-owned mansion in Finland in June was aborted after four hours because of lack of progress, according to the New York Times.
+A follow-up meeting at a Nokia-owned mansion in Finland the following month was aborted after four hours because of lack of progress, according to the New York Times.

 A deal takes shape

 A breakthrough came when Nokia informed Microsoft that it would proceed with formal talks only if Microsoft agreed to abide by certain preconditions, most notably a commitment to set up a financing source for Nokia and the caveat that Here was off the table.

 Microsoft agreed.
 The parties met in early July 2013 in New York, where in the course of discussion they happened upon a solution to the question of who would control the mapping service.
 Why not share the code, with Nokia retaining intellectual-property rights